- Why do you pay rates and charges?

 - Online Rates Payments

 Rates and charges are approximately 50% of our income.
 The funds are used for, libraries, street lighting, swimming pools, roads, parks, sporting fields and both providing and maintaining facilities and services to the community.

 As Maitland Council's area is part of the Hunter Valley, Maitland City Council also levies a Hunter Central Rivers Catchment Management Rate.
-The total amount levied is around $680,000 this current financial year and the amount collected is remitted monthly to Hunter Local Land Services less 5% commission, retained by Council.
+The total amount levied is around $670,000 this current financial year and the amount collected is remitted monthly to Hunter Local Land Services less 5% commission, retained by Council.
 We also levy an annual charge for domestic waste removal.
-This provides for a weekly domestic service plus a fortnightly recycle service.
-240 litre bins are provided and the charge now is $461.75 in 2016/17.
+This provides for a weekly domestic service plus a fortnightly recycle service and a fortnightly garden organics service.
+240 litre bins are provided and the charge is $482.05 in 2017/18.

 Annually around mid May Council places on exhibition it's draft operational plan for the next financial year.
 The plan gives details of rates and charges proposed to be levied for the ensuing financial year.
 During the exhibition period of 28 days you can lodge a comment on any part of the plan.

 Rates and charges can be paid by the following methods:

 - At any Australian post office or at any Australia Post outlet or using your credit card through Postbillpay phone or internet service;